nualagr/dargan-health-foods/TESTING.md

 ## Automated testing

+### Unittests

 Django's testing framework was used to create automated tests for the project.

-### Unit Testing
 A tests directory was added to each app.
-Within these directories individual files were created to test the app's views, models and forms, if they contained any.
+Within these directories individual files were created to test the app's views, models and forms.

 In order to run specific tests, the following command can be used:
 ```